diegocasu/k-means/README.md

-# Overview
+# K-means

+Project for the Cloud Computing course of the Master of Science in Computer Engineering, University of Pisa.

-This repository contains the Hadoop and Spark implementation of the _k_-means algorithm.
+The project consists in the design and implementation of the k-means algorithm using the Hadoop and Spark frameworks.

+## Overview

 The repository is organized in the following way:
 - _hadoop_ contains the Hadoop code